wwwper/MECES/MECES_Dataset/README.md

 This is our MECES dataset.
-For the video files, we will provide the download links later.
+For the video files, please contact us via email.